UBC-FRESH/dbhdistfit/notes/nemora_modular_reorg_plan.md

 - Project age (~2 days) means no backward-compatibility burden; move quickly while keeping tests green.
 - Build `core` + central `distributions` first to avoid circular imports and ensure shared metadata.
-- Prioritise `distfit` alpha immediately (current code migrates first, unit tests expanded).
+- `distfit` alpha complete; results feed directly into upcoming sampling/ingest modules.
-- `sampling` depends on the central registry and distfit outputs; schedule right after distfit alpha.
+- `ingest` depends on `core`/`distributions` types; plan abstractions now that distfit is settled.
-- `ingest` can proceed in parallel once core/distributions are stable (feeds synthetic/testing pipelines).
+- `sampling` depends on the central registry and distfit outputs; schedule right after ingest scaffolding.
 - `synthforest` and `simulations` layer on top of distfit + sampling and can follow after alpha milestones.
 - Maintain strong unit testing and CI gating at each step.